UniversityOfHelsinkiCS/suoritustarkistin/documentation/moocfi-api-spec.md

-# Proposed Suotar APIs for registering courses.mooc.fi completions in Sisu
+# Suotar APIs for registering courses.mooc.fi completions in Sisu

 courses.mooc.fi will use these APIs to register course completions as Sisu attainments, link courses.mooc.fi accounts to Sisu student numbers, and to get access tokens required for Sisu enrolment links.

+Adapted from the [original proposal](https://gist.github.com/nygrenh/3d505fff6d747d550b0c2d63a824bfbb); this document describes what Suotar implements.

 ## API shape

 Every endpoint is a batch endpoint.
 A request is a JSON array of items, each with a `requestItemId` set by courses.mooc.fi.
 The response is an array with one item per request item, carrying the same `requestItemId` back.
+A `requestItemId` must be unique within its batch; Suotar does not read it otherwise, and does not use it to recognise a retry.

+Every request is authenticated with an API key Suotar issues, sent as `Authorization: Bearer <token>`.

+A batch holds at most 1000 items, or 100 for section 3.
+Section 3 does several sequential Sisu lookups per item, so allow it minutes rather than seconds before your client gives up: a response you never receive is the one case Suotar cannot protect you from resubmitting into.

 Each response item carries a `status` and a `code`: